Diary & Events

 Dates you won't want to miss

 All the above dates are subject to change.
-All potential attendees are requested to check the group email for any revisions to the schedule.
+All potential attendees are requested to check the Club Game Management page for any revisions to the schedule.

 Local games, outside of our Sunday gatherings, are held on a fairly regular basis throughout the year.
 As these events usually take place in gamers' homes, space is limited and invitation is restricted to club members (and their guests).
 Please refer to the instructions in the club group email if you would like to take part.